dansmyers/AI/2-A*_and_Backtracking/Notes/7-I_Demand_Satisfaction.md

 ## Basic procedure

 The backtracking search chooses one variable and tries to set it `True`, then recursively continues the search to find the next variable.
 If that path fails, the method backtracks and tries assigning `False`.
+T

-The basic solution routine is below.
+he basic solution routine is below.
 Notice that it starts by checking the current assignment for a conflict, discussed in more detail below, and abandons the search path immediately if one is found.
+This version doesn't do any fancy variable choosing, it just works through the variables in numerical order.

 ```
 def solve(clauses, n_vars, assignment=None):